typedb/typedb-ml/kglib/kgcn/examples/diagnosis/README.md

 Once you have installed KGLIB via pip (as above) you can run the example as follows:

-1. Start a Grakn server
+1. Make sure a Grakn server is running

 2. Load [the schema](../../../utils/grakn/synthetic/examples/diagnosis/schema.gql) for the example into Grakn.
-The template for the command is `./grakn console -k diagnosis -f path/to/schema.gql`
+The template for the command is `./grakn console -k diagnosis -f path/to/schema.gql` for a locally running instance of Grakn.
+Add `-r <address>:<port>` to point to a remote/Grakn KGMS instance

 3. Run the example: `python -m kglib.kgcn.examples.diagnosis.diagnosis`